-This law change has made it easier for van drivers to make the switch.
+This has made it easier for van drivers to do their bit for the environment and make the switch to electric.

-The plug-in grant was introduced by the government to reduce the price of electric and hybrid vehicles.
+The plug-in grant was introduced by the government to make greener electric and hybrid vehicles more affordable.

-Not all electric or hybrid vehicles are eligible for a grant, it’s only ones that have been approved by the government.
+However, not all electric or hybrid vehicles are eligible for a gran.
+It’s only ones that have been approved by the government.

-These have CO2 emissions of less than 75g/km and travel at least 16km (10 miles) without any CO2 emissions at all.
+These should have CO2 emissions of less than 50g/km and travel at least 96km (60 miles) without any CO2 emissions.

 Which vans are eligible for the plug-in grant?

 Some of the small electric vans included in the scheme are: